-- 1) List the school or program's standing and significant ad hoc committees.
+List the school or program's standing and significant ad hoc committees.
 For each, indicate the formula for membership (e.g., two appointed faculty members from each concentration) and list the current members. (self-study document)

-- Programs should generally focus the response on the specific committees that govern the unit of accreditation, not on departmental or school committees that oversee larger organizational units. (self-study document)
+Programs should generally focus the response on the specific committees that govern the unit of accreditation, not on departmental or school committees that oversee larger organizational units. (self-study document)

 - 2) Briefly describe which committee(s) or other responsible parties make decisions on each of the following areas and how the decisions are made:

 - a. degree requirements

 - b. curriculum design

 - c. student assessment policies and processes

 - d. admissions policies and/or decisions

 - e. faculty recruitment and promotion

 - f. research and service activities

-- 3) A copy of the bylaws or other policy documents that determine the rights and obligations of administrators, faculty, and students in governance of the school or program. (electronic resource file) - 4) Briefly describe how faculty contribute to decision-making activities in the broader institutional setting, including a sample of faculty memberships and/or leadership positions on committees external to the unit of accreditation. (self-study document) - 5) Describe how full-time and part-time faculty regularly interact with their colleagues (self-study document) and provide documentation of recent interactions, which may include minutes, attendee lists, etc. (electronic resource file)

-6) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+- 3) Briefly describe how the school or program makes efforts to include diverse voices and perspectives from a range of individuals. (self-study document) - 3)4)A copy of the bylaws or other policy documents that determine the rights and obligations of administrators, faculty, and students in governance of the school or program. (electronic resource file)

+- 4)5)Briefly describe how faculty contribute to decision-making activities in the broader institutional setting, including a sample of faculty memberships and/or leadership positions on committees external to the unit of accreditation. (self-study document) - 5)6)Describe how full-time and part-time faculty regularly interact with their colleagues (self-study document) and provide documentation of recent interactions, which may include minutes, attendee lists, etc. (electronic resource file) - 6)7) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document) - A2.
-A2.
 Multi-Partner Schools & Programs (SPH and PHP-applicable ONLY if functioning as a "collaborative unit" as defined in CEPH procedures)